-Xv6 uses locks in many places to avoid race conditions.
+Xv6 uses locks in many places to avoid races.
 As described above, kalloc (kernel/kalloc.c:69) and kfree (kernel/kalloc.c:47) form a good example.
 Try Exercises 1 and 2 to see what happens if those functions omit the locks.
 You'll likely find that it's difficult to trigger incorrect behavior, suggesting that it's hard to reliably test whether code is free from locking errors and races.
-It is not unlikely that xv6 has some races.
+Xv6 may well have as-yet-undiscovered races.